 We are all connected – from our food that grows in the soil and the earth’s biomes (ecosystems) – that’s information we take directly into our bodies.
 And about half our bodies are bacteria.
 This natural energy feeds body and soul, bringing all the nutrients, vitamins and vitality our ancestors relied upon to flourish.

 Vegetables are full of phytochemicals, naturally occurring compounds with protective health benefits as well as vitamins and minerals (other good sources are nuts, seeds, herbs and beans).
 They are easier to eat at lunch or dinner.
-Aim for three Colourful different veggies on your plate.
-Leafy green veg such as spinach, kale, chard are so tasty steamed with a little salt then drizzled with olive oil.
+Aim for three colourful, different veggies on your plate.
+Leafy green vegetables such as spinach, kale and chard are so tasty steamed with a little salt then drizzled with olive oil.
 We all have our favourites but try to rotate them and give yourself variety – it will help prevent you getting bored.
 You could try colouring up with the changing seasons and switch to more of the orange varieties, like squash and sweet potatoes, in the autumn.
-Try not to over cook veg but also don’t leave them too raw – it’s harder for the body to digest.
+Try not to over cook vegetables but also don’t leave them too raw – it’s harder for the body to digest.

 We can’t store water-soluble nutrients, like Vitamin C and bioflavonoids in the body, so eat them fresh.
 They’re anti-inflammatory so really important.
 Citrus fruits, grapes, cherries and tomatoes are all great sources.
 Whenever you’re away on holiday, take the opportunity to experiment eating different fruits and vegetables... you might surprise yourself!